 Pinot Noir biased on the nose and palate.
 Chalky limestone notes persist on the nose, followed by red fruits grated into the same mineral.
 Palate has bright red fruits with mineral dust, medium finish.
 Not as good as getting to enjoy it in the private tasting room at the Taittinger cellar, but close tonight.

 Photos of one of the Comtes cellar areas, Methuselah's of Brut Reserve where some enthusiast has expressed their love of that wine and our bottle of the evening. — 2 years ago

 Delicious, ruby-red champagne that paired perfectly with Dena’s birthday dinner in Oslo.
 Bold and complex with strong stone-fruit flavors enhanced by citrusy acids.
 Perfection. — a year ago

 Great for air travel — 2 years ago

 Day 1 of our Portland/Willamette Valley vacation.
 Starting with a relatively obscure Winery that has created a beautiful bottle of classic, cool climate, Pinot Noir with intense raspberry aromas, well rounded body, perfectly balanced, juicy red fruit in abundance on the palate that begs for pan seared Wild Salmon.
-A classic at an amazing price point. — a year ago
+A classic at an amazing price point. — 2 years ago

 Really interesting wine - somewhere between orange wine and dry oloroso.
 Dark amber in colour and some oxidation, smell is incredible.
 Taste has some stewed apple and lively acidity, despite its 9 years.
-Eaten with some lightly smoked Croatian sheep’s cheese. — 10 months ago
+Eaten with some lightly smoked Croatian sheep’s cheese. — a year ago

 2011 vintage.
 Sunny said she can't believe it's already gone.
 Our return to Shanghai wine with sushi tonight, just back after the Chinese New Year in Vietnam.
 Wine was terrific- hints of honeysuckle.
 Incredibly focused, precise and crisp. — 4 years ago

 Okay!!!!!
 Now were talking.
 Clearwater beach vacation, on the patio, watching the sunset, and having a glass of Silver Oak 2014 cabernet sauvignon.
 The perfect cab!!!!
 Blackberry and blueberry fruit on the beginning.
 Then comes the chocolate and spice and everything nice.
 The oak is HUGE!!!!!
 The finish is very very dry and there is absolutely no tartness anywhere!!!!!!!!
 Anyone who rates this less than ten has had some mighty fine wine! — a year ago